 Short answer, no. Sadly, in Dubai, good old fashioned Sharia Law rules the school.
 If you’re caught having consensual gay sex, you face a short prison sentence and deportation.

 In reality however, the Sharia police don’t come knocking on your door spying on your every move.
-The previous arrests of LGBTQ tourists happened as a result of public occurrences, like a Lebanese/Bulgarian lesbian couple kissing on a public beach, or a Pakistani/Filipino gay couple having oral sex in a car.
-In both situations the couples were arrested, imprisoned for a few months, then deported.
-One famous trans celebrity, Gigi Gorgeous, was denied entry to Dubai in August 2016 when the immigration staff realised she is trans:
+The previous arrests of LGBTQ tourists happened as a result of public occurrences, like for example when a Lebanese / Bulgarian lesbian couple where caught kissing on a public beach, or 2 men were seen having oral sex in a car.
+In both situations, the couples were arrested, imprisoned for a few months, then deported.
+One famous trans celebrity, Gigi Gorgeous, was denied entry to Dubai in August 2016 when the immigration staff realised she was trans:

 As it’s illegal to be gay here, there is no official gay scene in Dubai or LGBTQ organisation.
 However, thanks to the large expat population and the 20,000+ Emirates cabin crew who are based here, Dubai is seen as a sort of gay mecca by Arab men from surrounding countries.
 This is because there are a number of underground unannounced gay events taking place each week.

 One of the most popular “gay” clubs in Dubai at the moment is the “Barcode” party, which takes place each Saturday at a different location, usually in one of the international hotels.
 Another gay friendly club in Dubai to check out is Fantasia.
-To avoid attracting negative attention, these events are announced last minute via word of mouth or the gay apps like Grindr, similar to the gay scene of Delhi, India.
+To avoid attracting negative attention, these events are announced last minute via word of mouth or on the the gay apps, similar to the gay scene of New Delhi.

 Finally as a general rule, the bars of the large international hotel chains are the ones which are more likely to be open minded.
 One of our favourites is the Level 43 Sky Lounge at the Sheraton, which not only has delicious cocktails, the views across the city here are stunning.